Joystream/jip/jip-1/jip.md

    - `jip-template.md`: A template Markdown document to be used when creating new JIPs.
    - `/jip-[JIP number]/`: A dedicated folder for each created JIP, where `JIP-number` is the number of the JIP.
 Within this folder the only constraint is that the primary Markdown document must have name `jip.md`.

-### Changelog

-All updates to any part of the document after it enters `Review` stage must be logged in this section of the JIP document, perpetually.
-This information must be organized into a table with columns

-1. date: ISO 8601
-2. author: member id member
-3. rol: so `owner` or `editor`
-4. description: one liner
-5. link: link to forum post about change
-6. maintenance: `yes` or `no`, so whether this change was a maintenance edit.

-The table is populated with one row per commit that changes any part of the corresponding JIP document on the `master` branch.

 ### On-chain Proposals

 The council is involved passing three types of on-chain proposals as part of the JIP process

+#### Process Parameter Update Proposal

-1. **JIP Process Parameter Update:** A proposal where the council updates _all_ public parameter values that are critical for the process.
+A signal proposal where the council updates _all_ public parameter values that are critical for the process.

+#### Enactment Proposal

-2. **JIP Enactment:** A proposal that enacts a council JIP proposal, for example a runtime upgrade, or changing the upper bound on the size of the validator set.
+A proposal that enacts a council JIP proposal, for example a runtime upgrade, or changing the upper bound on the size of the validator set.
+Once such proposals pass, the `proposals` field of the document must be updated.

+#### Stage Transitions Proposal

-3. **JIP Proposal Stage Transitions:** A signal proposal for a subset of stage transitions in the life-cycle of a proposal, such as when it first enters `Review`.
+A signal proposal for a subset of stage transitions in the life-cycle of a proposal that are deemed sufficiently critical that they must be approved by the council, for extra visibility and accountability around the process being followed, but not merit of the proposal.
+The owners must not create such a proposal, and such a proposal must be rejected by the council.
+Only the editor creates such proposals.
+All such proposals must in their rationale include
+ - The Git commit hash holding the full text version of the most recent merged JIP document.
+ - A description of which stage to transition to, and why this is appropriate.

+Once such proposals pass, the `proposals` field of the document must be updated.

 ### Document